 Theatre of Possibility

 Share your voice and make meaning of the world around you through theatre.
-These workshops aim to inspire confidence and encourage communication through playful drama games and theatre skills.
-In an inclusive, friendly and supportive space, share what is important in your world.
+These workshops are for autistic children aged 12 -17.
+The aim is to inspire confidence through playful drama games and theatre skills – as well as having lots of fun!

-As a group, you’ll develop a final creative piece that explores your questions, opinions and hopes for the future.
-It could be a short sketch, a mime, a piece of creative writing, or even a movement piece – whatever the Group creates, it will be led by your interests.
+In an inclusive, friendly and supportive space, these sessions will help you to share what is important in your world.
+During these three days over half-term, the group will come together work on a final creative piece that explores your questions, opinions and hopes for the future.
+It could be a short sketch, a mime, a piece of creative writing, or a movement piece.

 Important information